 Maria I.M.
-Febri (1969) is an Associate Professor at Norwegian University of Science and Technology, Faculty of Teacher and Interpreter Education (FLT, NTNU) in Trondheim, Norway.
+Febri is an Associate Professor at the Norwegian University of Science and Technology, Department of Teacher Education, Faculty of Social and Educational Sciences, in Trondheim, Norway.

 She has a PhD degree from University Grenoble I, France, in physics, materials science and structure, in the subject of synthesis and characterization of rare earth based magnetic alloys.
 In her subsequent career, she worked for five years as researcher in Material Science Research Center in BATAN, Jakarta, Indonesia, her home country, continuing the development of new, advanced magnetic materials.
-She has had experience in coordinating a research team and being a member of referee committee ten years and after the pedagogy study (PPU) in NTNU, Maria I.M.
+She has had experience in coordinating a research team and being a member of referee committee.
+In the last eleven years and after the pedagogy study (PPU) in NTNU, Maria I.M.
 Febri has gone into teaching career in Norway where she now lives.
 She has had teaching experience in mathematics and physics at various level, high school and teacher education at university.
-Since 2012, she has been working mainly in science teacher education in FLT, especially with teacher students for primary and lower secondary school.
+Since 2012, she has been working as teacher educator and researcher at the Dept. Teacher Education, NTNU.
+She teaches physics, physics education and science education at to pre-service and in-service teachers, at bachelor and recently master level.
 She has in addition being involved in teacher professional development and school based development as part of her research in science education.

 Maria I.M.
 Febri has been a team member in the development of science teacher-training programs, included initial teacher training, further education for in-service teachers, and in 2015 master degree in science education.
 In 2015-16 she was a member of the national team for the revision of National Guidelines for Science Teacher Education for Primary and Lower Secondary.

 She has taken and takes part in several EU funded projects: